Sequential Training of Neural Networks with Gradient Boosting: Experimental results

-For all analyzed datasets, the average generalization performance and standard deviations are shown in Table~\ref{table:results} for the proposed neural network training method with 200 hidden units (column GBNN), and standard neural networks trained with Adam (column labeled NN--Adam), L-BFGS (column NN--L-BFGS) and SGD (column NN--SGD).
-For classification problems the generalization performance is given as average accuracy and, for regression, as root mean square error.
-The best result for each dataset is highlighted with a light yellow background.
-The table is structured in three blocks depending on the problem type: binary classification tasks, multi-class classification, and regression.
-An overall comparison of these results is shown graphically in Fig.~\ref{fig:demsar} using the methodology described in \cite{demsar2006}.
+For all analyzed datasets, the average generalization performance and standard deviations are shown in Table~\ref{table:results} for the proposed method (column GBNN), the three-layer deep neural network (column Deep-NN), standard neural networks trained with Adam (NN--Adam), L-BFGS (NN--L-BFGS), SGD (NN--SGD), and AdaBoost--NN.
+For classification problems the generalization performance is given as average accuracy and, for regression, as average root mean square error.
+The Table~\ref{table:results} is structured in three blocks depending on the problem type: binary classification tasks, multi-class classification, and regression.
+The best result for each method is highlighted with a light yellow background.
+An overall comparison of these results is shown graphically in Figure~\ref{fig:demsar} using the methodology described in \cite{demsar2006}.
 These plots show the average rank for the studied methods across the analyzed datasets where a higher rank (i.e. lower values) indicates better results.
 The figure shows the Dems\v{a}r plots for the classifications tasks only (top left plot), for regression only (top right plot), and for all analyzed tasks (bottom plot).
 The statistical differences between methods are determined using a Nemenyi test.
 In the plot, the difference in the average rank of the two methods is statistically significant if the methods are not connected with a horizontal solid line.
-The critical distance (CD) in average rank over which the performance of two methods is considered significant is shown in the plot for reference (CD = 1.07, 1.77, and 0.91 for 19 classification, 7 regression, and all datasets respectively considering 4 methods and p-value $<0.05$).
+The critical distance (CD) in average rank over which the performance of two methods is considered significant is shown in the plot for reference (CD = 1.72, 2.84, and 1.47 for 19 classification, 7 regression and all datasets respectively, considering 6 methods and p-value $<0.05$).